Course Requirements - minimum 48 units

 Geographic Depth Courses – 16 units

-Every student is required to take at least 16 units of Geographic Depth Courses from a pre-approved selection of courses that cover the four recognized sub-disciplines of Geography:
+Every student is required to take at least 16 units of Geographic Depth Courses from a pre-approved selection of courses that cover a sub-disciplines of Geography.
+There is a list of pre-approved courses by four broad Areas of Geographic Depth; but students will make their own set of courses based on their interests and needs.

 Seminar Requirement – 4 units